g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

 **I am also not fully convinced that the method learns confidence for the specific generated answer, since the question-only ablation is very strong and sometimes close to or better than the full response-based predictor.
 This suggests that much of the gain may come from learning question difficulty.**

+That they are similarly marginally calibrated is unsurprising given that they have the same set of targets.
+What we observe, however, is that the question-only confidence scores tend to bunch more tightly around the average self-consistency rate.
+Quantitatively, this can be seen in both the brier score and AUROC.
+In particular AUROC is much worse, and this leads to meaningfully worse selective prediction performance.

+Overall, this can be seen in the progression from question-only, to our method with answers, to full test-time SC.
+While they all have good marginal calibration, the stronger methods prevail in Brier score and AUROC.

+Also, we note that learning model-dependent question difficulty is itself not trivial without access to labels, and is not meaningfully different from the goal of confidence calibration (i.e., it would seem natural for a human to express the difficulty of a problem by giving their estimate of the probability that they complete it successfully).